psmyth94/biosets/README.md

 For further details, check the [advance usage documentation](./docs/DATA_LOADING.md).

-## Main Differences Between Biosets and Hugging Face Datasets
+## Main Differences Between Biosets and 🤗 Datasets

-- **Bioinformatics Focus**: While Hugging Face Datasets is a general-purpose library, Biosets is tailored for the bioinformatics domain.
+- **Bioinformatics Focus**: While 🤗 Datasets is a general-purpose library, Biosets is tailored for the bioinformatics domain.
 - **Seamless Metadata Integration**: Biosets is built for datasets with metadata dependencies, like sample and feature metadata.
 - **Automatic Column Detection**: Reduces preprocessing time with automatic inference of sample, batch, feature, and label columns.
 - **Specialized Data Classes**: Biosets introduces custom classes (e.g., `Sample`, `Batch`, `ValueWithMetadata`) to enable richer data representation.